<img height="1" width="1" src="https://www.facebook.com/tr?id=1582471781774081&amp;ev=PageView &amp;noscript=1">

 Treg-mediated T Cell Suppression Assay

 The success of immune checkpoint inhibitors highlights the importance of maintaining a balance between T cell activation and inhibition for tumor cell elimination.
 At the cellular level, regulatory T cells (Tregs) help to balance the immune response by suppressing effector T cell functions.
-The ratio of effector T cells and Tregs within the tumor TME has been shown to be an important predictor of patient outcomes and response to checkpoint inhibitor therapy.
+The ratio of effector T cells and Tregs within the TME has been shown to be an important predictor of patient outcomes and response to checkpoint inhibitor therapy.

 PD-1 is expressed on a subset of Tregs, however PD-1 blockade can abolish their suppressive effects or potentially lead to expansion of Tregs and disease progression.
 Given the complex biology surrounding PD-1 and Tregs, assays that monitor Treg function may help shed light the impact of novel anti-PD-1 molecules on Treg function.